sbt/sbt/src/sphinx/Howto/scaladoc.rst

    apiMappings += ( <File> -> <URL> )

-Add mappings of type `(File, URL)` to `apiMappings` to manually tell `scaladoc` where it can find the API documentation for dependencies.
+Add mappings of type `(File, URL)` to :key:`apiMappings` to manually tell `scaladoc` where it can find the API documentation for dependencies.
 (This requires `scaladoc` for Scala 2.10.2 or later.)
-These mappings are used in addition to `autoAPIMappings`, so this manual configuration is typically done for unmanaged dependencies.
+These mappings are used in addition to :key:`autoAPIMappings`, so this manual configuration is typically done for unmanaged dependencies.
 The `File` key is the location of the dependency as passed to the classpath.
 The `URL` value is the base URL of the API documentation for the dependency.
 For example, ::